gradle/gradle/design-docs/reporting.md

 It should be possible to view a persistent summary of the documentation that the build has generated.
 It should be possible for a build to declare custom documentation.

-## Developer view a summary of the test coverage for all tests executed by the build
+## Developer views a summary of the test coverage for all tests executed by the build

 As for test execution.
 Test results and summaries should include coverage information.